sarifsystems/sarif/README.md

 [![API Documentation](https://img.shields.io/badge/api-GoDoc-blue.svg?style=flat-square)](https://godoc.org/github.com/sarifsystems/sarif)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](http://opensource.org/licenses/MIT)

-Sarif is a simple network of microservices to perform tasks across devices for the user.
+Sarif is an experimental personal assistant and data analysis platform, bolted onto a distributed network of microservices.
+Seriously.
+This project pursues to provide the following things some time in the future:

-Combined with APIs and user-tracking, it serves as a personal assistant.
+* A very simple network protocol based on JSON (see [SPEC.md](SPEC.md))
+* A network of extensible, interconnected services across devices
+* A natural user interface, via text and/or voice
+* A personal data analysis platform for quantified self tracking
+* Full commandline access and data export, and open source forever!
+* Hopefully in the future something that can be called an AI -- definitely not a *GoogleTwitterWeatherBot*

 This is the message spec and reference implementation, written in Go.

-Since it is currently in a prototype stage, it has a limited set of features out of the box and there may be a lot of breaking changes.
+Since the project is currently in a prototype stage, it has a limited set of features out of the box and there may be lots of breaking changes.
 There is currently no documentation.
 Here be dragons.
 That said, the core functionality is there.

+*"A distributed AI with access to all your personal data and computers?
+What could possibly go wrong?"*

+### Check Out The Demo!

+Thanks to the awesome [GopherJS](https://github.com/gopherjs/gopherjs), part of this project is continuously compiled into an enormous blob of JavaScript.
+Yeah, I know.
+This way, you can try the [Web Dashboard](https://sarifsystems.github.io/sarif-web).
+Currently, only a minimal set of modules is available there.
+And still no documentation.

-## In Detail ##
+### In Detail ##

 Sarif aspires to be a personal helper that has access to a range of different tools to aid in automating everyday life, an "intranet of apps".
 For example,